pradeept95/ASP.NET-CORE-Api-Content-Wrapper/Helpers/Api.Helper.ContentWrapper.Core/readme.md

 ﻿A REST API global exception handler and response wrapper for ASP.NET Core APIs.

-# Api.Helper.ContentWrapper.Core
+# Api.ResultWrapper.AspNetCore

-The Api.Helper.ContentWrapper.Core is a global exception handler and response wrapper for ASP.NET Core APIs.
+The Api.ResultWrapper.AspNetCore is a global exception handler and response wrapper for ASP.NET Core APIs.
 It uses a middleware to capture exceptions and to capture HTTP response to build a consistent response object for both successful and error requests.

 ## Prerequisite